First impressions and design

 - Characteristically angular corners give it a more professional feel

 As soon as I unboxed the Samsung Galaxy Note 9, I was struck by just how big it was.
-Although only fractionally bigger than its predecessor, the Note 8, and my own big fat phablet, the Galaxy S9 Plus, when it comes to smartphone size, every millimeter counts.
+Although only fractionally bigger than its predecessor, the Note 8, and my own big fat phablet, the Galaxy S9 Plus, when it comes to smartphone size, every millimetre counts.
 And the Note 9 certainly feels a lot larger than my previous Samsungs.

 But this isn’t necessarily a bad thing.
 In fact, there are some definite advantages to having a huge handset.
 Although you can’t realistically use it one-handed without implementing the One-Handed mode, if you’re writing with the S-Pen stylus, you’ll appreciate a larger surface area to scribble on.